Winding paths and picturesque villages

 - Wild boar

-Stays in de Usambara mountains
+Accommodations in de Usambara mountains

 Stay in a very atmospheric eco-lodge, with breathtaking views over the African plains and mountains with the Kilimanjaro in the back.